|Ride Type:||Wooden coaster, Steel/Wood hybrid coaster|

 |Flash Pass Enabled:||Yes (Platinum only; limited to 1 use)|

 When the Texas Giant opened in 1990 within the Texas section, the appropriately-named ride was the tallest wooden roller coaster in the world.
-Reaching top speeds of 62 mph, the huge ride featured long drops, swooping turns, and a "magic carpet" finale that seemed to defy the laws of physics by constantly gaining speed.
-The Giant was also critically acclaimed, as it was named the #1 Wooden Roller Coaster in the World by editors of Amusement Today, readers of Inside Track magazine, and members of the National Amusement Park Historical Association.
+Reaching top speeds of 62 mph, the huge ride featured long drops, swooping turns, and a "magic carpet" finale that seemed to defy physics by seeming to constantly gain speed.
+The Giant was also critically acclaimed, being named the #1 Wooden Roller Coaster in the World by editors of Amusement Today, readers of Inside Track magazine, and members of the National Amusement Park Historical Association.

 New Texas Giant

 The Texas Giant closed at the end of the 2009 season so construction on the $10 million renovation could begin.
 A major component of the renovation involved re-tracking the entire ride with a new and unique steel track system, developed by Rocky Mountain Construction Group, that requires less maintenance and gives a smooth-as-glass ride, while still utilizing the Giant's existing wooden structure.

 Changes weren't limited to the track system itself, however.
 The lift hill was raised 10 feet to be a total of 153 feet tall, while overbanked turns of up to 115° were incorporated.
 The Giant's first drop was also re-profiled to have a 79°, near-vertical slope.
 Three new tunnels with LED lighting effects and mist give the ride's finale a new spin, while a fire-spitting oil derrick in the middle of the coaster creates a uniquely Texas experience.
 New trains by Gerstlauer are themed as classic Cadillacs and feature polymer wheels.
 Between the track and trains, the New Texas Giant's ride experience is both technically and physically that of a steel coaster.